imanrahimzadeh/CO2BLOCKSEISM/README.md

 which estimates and optimizes CO<sub>2</sub> storage capacity subject to reservoir injectivity limitations.
 To learn more about the theory behind CO2BLOCKSEISM, please refer to the following paper:

 - Kivi, I.R., De Simone, S. and Krevor, S., 2024.
-A simplified physics model for estimating subsurface CO<sub>2</sub> storage resources constrained ‎by fault slip potential.
+A simplified physics model for estimating subsurface CO<sub>2</sub> storage resources constrained by fault slip potential.
 EarthArXiv. <https://doi.org/10.31223/X5KM65>

 The CO2BLOCKSEISM tool is provided here in the context of two demonstration